 A review from March 2016 in Food & Function concluded it's OK to eat 1 gram of protein per pound of body weight per day.
 In the example of the 140-pound person, then, that'd be 140 grams of protein in a day.

-When you take your whole diet into account, no more than 35 percent of your daily calories should come from protein, per the U.S. National Library of Medicine.
+When you take your whole diet into account and consider what happens if you take too much protein, no more than 35 percent of your daily calories should come from protein, per the NLM.

 The good news is that most of the symptoms covered above will clear up as soon as you reduce your protein and eat more carbohydrates.
 "Drink some Gatorade," Dr. Buchin says.
 "That will give you more energy and will make you feel a lot better and stop that ketosis process."